Sidge4real/Forge1.16.5-minecraft-server/README.md

 [bagu_chan500 (owner), Evo_934,
 mcvinnyq, akogiri & trufflehistorian],team from Guard Villagers [almightytallestred (owner), hadez43 & abigailfails], creator of Illagers Wear Armor: almightytallestred, team from Immersive Engineering: Hazard's Corner, team mantle, team from More Villagers: SameButDiffrent's modders, team from Tinkers' Construct 2: mDiyo (owner) & many others and last mod The Abyss II, their team: LunaPixelStudios**

 All can be found in the links where mods are listed.
 All names are account names on curseforge and teams behind the creation of mods.
 All credits to them, I only assemblied this mods as example localhosted modded server.
 Be aware of this credits and keep on to the license.
-Only for useage not other!
+Only for useage (personally) not other!